 Another reason shuttles are so popular in Costa Rica is their affordability.
 Although a trip in one of these shuttles can be between three and five times more expensive than a regular bus journey in public bus, for many it’s still a deal.
 If you’re staying in San Jose, you can reach some of the country’s most popular tourist destinations including Jaco, Manuel Antonio, Monteverde and Mal Pais for less than $50 per person.

-There are two main shuttle companies in Costa Rica—Interbus and Gray Line.
-These two companies provide shuttle service between virtually all major cities and towns across the country, plus some destinations a little more off the beaten track.
+In Costa Rica we have Interbus, a main shuttle company.
+Interbus provides shuttle service between virtually all major cities and towns across the country, plus some destinations a little more off the beaten track.
 Shuttles depart frequently, with some routes offering shuttle service several times per day, but some destinations a little further afield may only have one or two scheduled departures.
 For exact timetables, check the company’s official website.

 As shuttles are popular with locals and tourists alike, it’s often necessary to reserve tickets in advance.
-Both Interbus and Gray Line offer online booking facilities, so rather than taking a chance on a free seat being available, ensure that you reserve your spot ahead of time to avoid disappointment.
+Interbus offers online booking facilities, so rather than taking a chance on a free seat being available, ensure that you reserve your spot ahead of time to avoid disappointment.
 Arrangements can also be made through your hotel concierge.
 Tip: Keep an eye out for special discounts for multiple transfers when booking.

 Sure, you could always hop in your rental car or take a public bus to get where you want to go, but since you’ll probably want to see as much of the country as possible, you might want to consider taking an internal flight to save some time.
 Domestic flights are the ideal way to cover a lot of ground quickly, as most major cities and regional airports are just an hour’s flight away from one another.
 Air fares are reasonable and, if you really want to travel in style, you can charter a private plane to enjoy the stunning sights of the Costa Rican landscape from a bird’s eye view.